Travel in Iceland remains normal. See details on the latest eruption

 Yes, to visit the eruption site safely, it's best to go with a professional guide.
 Local guides are experienced in navigating the area and will keep you safe while providing essential information about the volcanic activity.
 Booking a guided excursion reduces risks and improves your experience.

-The recent eruption sites are approximately 25 miles (about 40 kilometers) southwest of Reykjavík.
+The area where the eruptions have been active is about 25 miles (about 40 kilometers) southwest of Reykjavík.
 This distance ensures that the volcanic activity is contained to the Reykjanes Peninsula and does not directly impact the capital city.